JosuVicente/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 signs data set:

 * The size of training set is 34799
+* The size of validation set is 4410
 * The size of test set is 12630
 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the fourth code cell of the IPython notebook.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Firstly I display an histogram to show how many examples of each of the 43 classes we have in our training data

 ![alt text][image1]

+And then I display a sample image for each of the classes

 ![alt text][image2]